johanesalxd/bq-agent-app/vertex_extensions_setup/VERTEX_EXTENSIONS_GUIDE.md

 - ✅ Prevents duplicate extensions via environment variables
 - ✅ Safe dry-run options
 - ✅ Tool-based architecture for error prevention

-Your DS agent will consistently use the specified extension without creating new ones.